jscarle/LightResults/README.md

 - 🧪 Native — Written, compiled, and tested against the latest versions of .NET.
 - ❤️ Compatible — Available for dozens of versions of .NET as a [.NET Standard 2.0](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0) library.
 - 🪚 Trimmable — Compatible with [ahead-of-time compilation](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/) (AOT) as of .NET 7.0.
-- 🚀 Performant — Heavily optimized and benchmarked to aim for the highest possible performance.
+- 🚀 Performant — Heavily optimized and [benchmarked](https://jscarle.github.io/LightResults/docs/performance.html) to aim for the highest possible performance.

+## Documentation

+Make sure to [read the docs](https://jscarle.github.io/LightResults/) for the full API.

 ## Getting Started